cmark0v/linux_hax/linuxhax.rst

 >>>
 git checkout master
-git pull# - make sure its up to date git branch mybranchname #- make a branch git cheeckout mybranchname #- now you are on it, it is forekd off main
+git pull  # make sure its up to date git branch mybranchname # make a branch git checkout mybranchname #- now you are on it, it is forekd off main
-#do stuff
+#do stuff, write code
 git add stuff
 git commit -m"new stuff"
 git push #- upload it to the remove server